 Finding the Right Dog Park for You

-We'll get into both the well-known and the less-known rules of the dog park, but first, consider the type of dog park that would best suit you and your dog.
+We'll get into both the well-known and the lesser-known rules of the dog park, but first, consider the type of dog park that would best suit you and your dog.

 Most people have a favourite local dog park, but every park has a different layout and amenities, and it's own unique culture.
 Make sure you are going to a park that best suits yours and your dog's needs.

 Finding the right dog park sometimes takes some shopping around.
-Check out a few parks to make sure that it has the space, security, and amenities that will enhance both yours and your dog's dog park experience.
+Check out a few parks to make sure that it has the space, security, and amenities that will enhance both yours and your dog's off-leash experience.

 Things like water fountains and bathrooms are a plus for you and will allow you to enjoy longer trips to the dog park.